Join Our Staff

 Education Director

 Peter has been practicing and performing improv for 25 years.
 He helped co-found Mockingbird Improv in 2021.
 He earned a BA in Visual Communication with an emphasis in Graphic Design from San Francisco State University.
 He has made films, been a visual artist, performed in improv and traditional theater and is, of course, working on a podcast.
-He now brings his knowledge and experience to the theater as Graphic Designer in addition to teaching and performing.
+He now brings his knowledge and experience to the theater as Design Director in addition to teaching and performing.

 Peter Jacques